wp-plugins/very-simple-event-list/readme.txt

 == INSTALLATION ==
 After installation go to Events and start adding your events.
-On right side you can set event date, event time, event URL, event location and featured image.
+On right side (Event Info) you can set event date, event time, event location, event URL, and featured image.

 Use shortcode [vsel] to display your upcoming events on a page.

+Use shortcode [vsel_past_events] to display your past events on a page.

 == Frequently Asked Questions ==
 = How can I change date format in US format? =
 VSEL plugin uses the European date format in frontend and backend (day/month/year).
-You can change this for frontend in file 'vsel_shortcode.php' by changing 'j F Y' into 'Y F j' (year/month/day).
+You can change this for frontend in files 'vsel_shortcode.php' and 'vsel_past_events_shortcode.php' by changing 'j F Y' into 'Y F j' (year/month/day).

 = How can I set number of events on a page? =
 VSEL plugin uses the number set in WP dashboard Settings > Reading.